-In October 2013, he was appointed the CEO of Electro Power Systems (EPS), to manage Chapter 11 of what was, at that time, a research center and a spin-off of the Polytechnic University of Turin.
+In November 2013, he was appointed CEO of EPS (Electro Power Systems), to manage the Chapter 11 of what was, at that time, a research center and a spin-off of the Politecnico di Torino.

-In May 2014, after spearheading in record time the complex financial restructuring of the research center, Mr. Guglielminotti launched a new start-up, using an innovative technology which had been developed in 2005 for the telecommunications sector, and redirected its target application to the energy markets.
+In May 2014, after spearheading in record time the complex financial restructuring of the research center, Mr. Guglielminotti relaunched it as a new start-up, using an innovative technology which had been developed in 2005 for the telecommunications sector, and redirected its target application to the energy markets.

-Less than one year later, in April 2015, he was leading the Initial Public Offering (IPO) of the company, listing EPS on the Paris stock exchange with a market capitalization of €55 million.
-EPS had then quickly grown to become an industrial player in renewable energy storage technologies and electric mobility.
+Less than one year later, in April 2015, he was leading the Initial Public Offering (IPO) of the company, listing EPS on the Paris Stock Exchange with a market capitalization of €55 million.
+EPS then quickly grew to become an industrial player in renewable energy storage technologies and electric mobility.

-Eight months later, in December 2015, Mr. Guglielminotti launched a capital increase and funded the acquisition of a spin-off of the Polytechnic University of Milan to complete the company’s technological portfolio.
+Eight months later, in December 2015, Mr. Guglielminotti launched a capital increase and funded the acquisition of a spin-off of the Politecnico di Milano to complete the company’s technological portfolio.

-Prior to the Engie EPS venture, Mr. Guglielminotti was an entrepreneur and investor mainly focused on the technology, industrial and digital sectors, with a strong expertise in start-ups, growing-stage companies and turnarounds.
+Prior to NHOA venture, Mr. Guglielminotti was an entrepreneur and investor mainly focused on technology, industrial and digital sectors, with a strong expertise in start-ups, growing-stage companies and turnarounds.